Advanced sleep spindle identification with neural networks: Materials and methods

 \subsection{Training}

 Before training, we divided all training segments into training and validation sets using a six-fold cross validation procedure for hyperparameter optimization and early stopping.
 Similar to the test-training splits, the six folds were split on a by-individual basis wherein the 10-segment individuals were equally divided across the folds.
+This means that the 144 subjects of the training set (see table~\ref{tab:data:splits}) form six folds of 24 subjects each, where a model is trained on five folds (120 subjects) and evaluated on the remaining fold (24 subjects).
 Six separate training sessions were carried out to perform the six-fold cross validation.
 For each session, we initialized the trainable network parameters using Kaiming's procedure of uniform initialization\cite{KaimingHe2015}.
 Feeding the network with minibatches of training examples (12 segments), we evaluated the output and the expert-consensus annotations using a generalized dice loss function\cite{Sudre2017}.
 The resulting error signals were backpropagated and parameters were updated using Adam stochastic gradient descent with parameters $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=10^{-8}$, and learning rate $\alpha=0.005$\cite{Kingma2015}.
-After every epoch of training, we computed the network's F1 score (see next section) for the validation set which was one of the six folds.
-If the F1 score did not improve over the course of 300 epochs, or if the 800-th epoch was reached, the training was stopped.
+After processing each sample in the training data once (i.e., after one training epoch), we computed the network's F1 score (see next section) for the validation set which was one of the six folds.
+If the F1 score did not improve over the course of 300 training epochs, or if the 800-th training epoch was reached, the training was stopped.
 We then stored the parameters of the best performing models (one model for each validation fold) from the training session for further processing.